phax/phoss-smp/README.md

 # peppol-smp-server
-A complete PEPPOL SMP server
+A complete PEPPOL SMP server with a database backend (MySQL by default).

+Current version: *3.0.0*

-Please provide the classpath to your PEPPOL SMP keystore and the required passwords updating the config.properties file under the src/main/resource.
-Typically you will place the keystore.jks file in a foder that you will add to your applications server classpath.
+Please provide the classpath to your PEPPOL SMP keystore and the required passwords updating the `smp-server.properties` in the `src/main/resource` folder.
+Typically you will place the keystore.jks file in a folder that you will add to your applications server classpath.

 #Setting up Apache Tomcat
 Tomcat must be set up with the following java system property: